 Part 1: Defining a Provincial Reconstruction Team

-A Provincial Reconstruction Team (PRT) is made up of Air Force and Army members along with key government agencies who provide key expertise in nation building.
+A Provincial Reconstruction Team (PRT) is made up of Air Force and Army members along with key government agencies who provide key expertise in nation-building.
 Our team had 3 representatives from civilian agencies.
-They were US Agency for International Development, Department of State and US Agriculture.
+They were the US Agency for International Development, Department of State, and US Agriculture.

 The key members of the PRT are the